TimCares/MasterThesis/docs/thesis/conclusion/outlook.typ

 However, even though the approach is successful, the alignment of audio and text does not work as well as the alignment of image and text
 (see @shre_retrieval in the introduction of SHRe of @shre_section).

-Consequently to actually ensure a many-to-many alignment, it would be necessary to either collect a single dataset where all modalities form a pair (e.g. image-text-audio triplets), or to collect multiple datasets with each aligning two of the modalities.
-The latter approach has the disadvantage that for the alignment of $n$ modalities $2^n$ multimodal datasets, and potentially $n$ unimodal datasets, would be required.
+Consequently, to actually ensure a many-to-many alignment, it would be necessary to either collect a single dataset where all modalities form a pair (e.g. image-text-audio triplets), or to collect multiple datasets with each aligning two of the modalities.
+The latter approach has the disadvantage that for the alignment of $n$ modalities $(n(n-1))/2$ multimodal datasets, and potentially $n$ unimodal datasets, would be required.
-For the former approach, with an increased number of modalities, finding or constructing such, especially large, datasets becomes increasingly difficult.
+For the former approach, with an increased number of modalities, finding or constructing such datasets becomes increasingly difficult.

 This is where the presented approach could be beneficial, as there are usually pretrained models available for each modality, and the approach generally requires less data.
-Furthermore, as previously mentioned, the approach, as least with a supervised teacher, has shown to be able to align multiple modalities with a transitive method (even though this leads to suboptimal performance).
+Furthermore, SHRe @shre has demonstrated that the approach is able to align multiple modalities with a transitive method, although only with a supervised teacher.

-We therefore deem it as critical to explore the alignment of more than two modalities with an end-to-end self-supervised learning approach so that our philosophy of general modality-invariant representations can be fully realized.
+We therefore deem it as critical to explore the alignment of more than two modalities with an end-to-end self-supervised learning approach, so that our philosophy of general modality-invariant representations can be fully realized.